-The Resources Regulator are no longer accepting applications for practising certificates with a restriction to a specific mine or mines since on the 30 September 2022.
+The Resources Regulator is no longer accepting applications for practising certificates with a restriction to a specific mine or mines since from 30 September 2022.
 Individuals can now apply for practising certificate that will allow them to exercise the statutory function at all tier-2 quarries.
 Applicants will be required to satisfy new experience and qualifications criteria.

-Holders of specific tier 2 quarries practising certificates can continue to practise, request amendments and renew them until 1 October 2024.
+Holders of specific tier 2 quarries practising certificates can continue to practise, request amendments and renew them until the date specified in the condition on their practicing certificate requiring them to obtain the gazetted qualifications.
 After this date they must show they have satisfied the condition to possess one of the prescribed qualifications for all tier 2 quarries listed below, or acceptable ones for vocational outcomes.
 A renewed or amended certificate may then be upgraded to apply to all tier 2 quarries.